fipelle/MessyTimeSeries.jl/README.md

 ### Kalman filter and smoother

 #### Data
 The following examples show how to perform a standard univariate state-space decomposition (local linear trend + seasonal + noise decomposition) using the implementations of the Kalman filter and smoother in ```TSAnalysis```.

-The following examples use non-seasonally adjusted (NSA) data that can be downloaded using
+These examples use non-seasonally adjusted (NSA) data that can be downloaded via:
 ```julia
 # Download data of interest
 Y_df = download_fred_vintage(["IPGMFN"], ["log"]);